The Efficiency Imperative: Is Your Front Door Leaking Money?

 As the UK navigates the ongoing cost-of-living crisis, energy efficiency has transitioned from an environmental concern to a financial necessity.

 • The £4.1bn Leak: UK homes lose heat 3x faster than European neighbours.
+A solid core door stops the hallway draft immediately.

 1. The Great British Heat Leak